 Attach A Survey

-Consider attaching a survey to the post-email, for your benefit as well as the recipient’s benefit.
+Consider attaching a survey to the post-email, for your as well as the recipient’s benefit.
 You benefit by collecting feedback on the webinar itself, as well as information on how likely they are to purchase your product or service.
 The recipient benefits by thinking more about the product and potentially being driven to purchase it.
 In addition to standard survey questions, such as how to improve the webinar, ask about how well the recipient likes the product and how likely they are to purchase it in the near future.

 Share A Recording

-Make sure to use a software program that enables you to record your webinar as it is presented.
+Make sure to use a webinar software that enables you to record your webinar as it is presented.
 You might be surprised by how many people ask for a recording of the webinar or copy of the slides afterwards.
 People may have been unable to tune-in to the live webinar or may want to share it with someone.
 It is highly beneficial to keep a copy of the recording to meet such requests.
 You might even want to embed the webinar recording in the mass email you send out after the webinar.
 Remember to review and edit the recording (as necessary) before distributing it.
 Consider posting it to your company’s social media sites and/or blog to help drive traffic to your company’s products.

 Answer Unanswered Questions